ClintonMorrison/server-down-sms-alerts/README.md

 # server-down-sms-alerts
 This is a simple golang application which can monitor one or more servers.
-It periodically requests URLs and logs when requests fail.
+It periodically makes HEAD requests for URLs and logs if they fail.

 If multiple requests fail it sends an SMS message with Twilio.

 Configuration
 --